Skip to the article content

 Disclaimer

-◊ Conditions, eligibility criteria and costs will apply.
-Eligibility criteria as at 15/09/2021 are expected to include, among other things, being designated by nbn as a simple premises (e.g. standalone premises or Single Dwelling Unit (SDU)) and once the program is available for an eligible premises, placing an order for an nbn powered plan based on an eligible wholesale speed tier.
+Conditions, eligibility criteria and costs will apply – please speak with your preferred provider.
+Eligibility criteria includes among other things, being designated by nbn as a simple premises and placing an order for an nbn powered plan based on an eligible wholesale speed tier.
 Additional costs may apply to providers, who may choose to pass this charge onto their customers.